marmelab/react-admin/docs/Architecture.md

 );
 ```

-We consider that the drawback is acceptable, especially considering the benefits offered by composition.
+We consider that this drawback is acceptable, especially considering the benefits offered by composition.

 ## User Experience Is King